Emin Minaret: Description

 The Emin Minaret was constructed by local craftsmen using local materials.
 The structure itself is made of wood and brick.
 It is an elegant, circular, tapered Islamic dome, with a diameter over 14 meters (46 feet) at its base and tapering to 2.8 meters at the top.
 The exterior is of sun-dried yellow bricks that narrow in shape as the tower rises.
 The richly textured bricks are carved into intricate, repetitive, geometric and floral mosaic patterns, such as stylized flowers and rhombuses.
 This mixture of Chinese and Islamic features is seen only in minarets in China.
 The unique geometric patterns are characteristic of Islamic architecture and have no counterparts in the architecture of China other than in Muslim structures.
 Positioned in the tower are several long, narrow windows at different heights and facing different directions that provide light and ventilation.
 The minaret has no stories.
 Inside, the spiraling internal support serves as a winding 72-step staircase to the top.

-The Emin Minaret is on the northeast corner of the Uyghur Mosque, a rectangular structure with an iwan or mihrab, a pointed-arch niche enclosed on three sides but open to a large covered courtyard on the fourth.
+The Emin Minaret is on the southeast corner of the Uyghur Mosque, a rectangular structure with an iwan or mihrab, a pointed-arch niche enclosed on three sides but open to a large covered courtyard on the fourth.
 The mosque is divided into an inner hall for use in colder months and larger outer halls for warmer months.
 The outer halls are built with elegant, tall, thin, wooden pillars and beams supporting its exposed timber frame, and are open and spacious, while the inner hall is small and enclosed.
 Unlike Chinese structures, there are no images.